openvinotoolkit/model_server/example_client/stateful/asr_demo/README.md

 docker run --rm -it --network="host" -v $DATA_DIR:/opt/data kaldi:latest bash
 ```

+The run_auto.sh script works as the run.sh script from step 6.
+However instead of taking the wav file from the command line argument
+it detects wav files in $DATA_DIR and then runs the speech recognition on them.
 Run speech recognition loop on the server:
 ```
 /opt/model_server/example_client/stateful/asr_demo/run_auto.sh localhost 9000